jen3ten/word-frequency/README.md

 ## Running the Application

 To run the application, please clone this project to your machine.
 Open it in Visual Studio and run the application.
 A user menu will appear with directions.
-You will be prompted to enter the file path for the application location.
+You will be prompted to enter the file path for the `word-frequency` application.

 ## Results